Create Origin Pools

 -

-Origin Server Subsetssection, choose an option to enable or disable subset load balancing. -
+In the Origin Server Subsets section, choose an option to enable or disable subset load balancing.

-Miscellaneous Optionssection, choose to enable the HTTP 2 protocol for upstream connections.
+In the Miscellaneous Options section, choose to enable the HTTP 2 protocol for upstream connections.

 Step 7: Complete origin pool creation.

-Click Save and Exit to complete creating the origin pool.
+Click Add Origin Pool to complete creating the origin pool.